jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) The Governor-General may from time to time, by Order in Council, make regulations, not inconsistent with this Act or the Income Tax Act 2007 or Goods and Services Tax Act 1985, for all or any of the following purposes:
   (a) prescribing the form of returns to be made, the particulars to be set forth in those returns, the persons by whom and the time when or within which those returns are to be made, and the forms of the assessments, notices, and other documents referred to in this Act or the Income Tax Act 2007 or Goods and Services Tax Act 1985 or necessary in order to give effect to them:
   (b) prescribing the procedure to be followed in applying for a determination and making any provision which may be desirable in relation to the issuing or the publication of the determination or to enable the Commissioner to set fees for dealing with applications for determinations:
-  (c) providing for the appointment and prescribing the powers and procedure of one or more co-operative marketing company appeal authorities, any such authority to consist of not less than 2 members, one of whom shall be an officer of the new Ministry:
+  (c) providing for the appointment and prescribing the powers and procedure of 1 or more co-operative marketing company appeal authorities, any such authority to consist of not less than 2 members, one of whom shall be an officer of the new Ministry:
   (d) conferring such rights of objection or challenge and rights of appeal to any such appeal authority from decisions made by the Commissioner under regulations made under section 225AA or Goods and Services Tax Act 1985 as may be deemed necessary or desirable:
   (e) providing, where there is no provision in this Act or the Income Tax Act 2007 or Goods and Services Tax Act 1985, or no sufficient provision, in respect of any matter or thing necessary to give effect to this Act or the Income Tax Act 2007 or Goods and Services Tax Act 1985, in what manner and form the deficiency shall be supplied:
   (f) making any provision which may be convenient for the administration of this Act or the Income Tax Act 2007 or Goods and Services Tax Act 1985 or which may be desirable or necessary in order to carry their objects into full effect.